Netec-Mx/MS-4023/Instructions/Labs/Lab_01_Plan_event_Copilot_Chat.md

 Before you can start this lab, you'll need to log into your virtual machine and launch the Microsoft 365 Copilot Chat web app.
 Follow the steps below to get started:

-1. Log into the virtual machine provided by your tenant provider as the local **(provided by your tenant provider)** account.
+1. Access the virtual machine provided by the tenant provider by logging in with the local account supplied by that provider.

 1. In the Windows taskbar, select **Microsoft Edge**.